Keybored02/Geeetech-A10M-Chimera-mod/README.md

 T0; switch back to T0 to avoid Fan not starting
 ;end of start script
 ```
 Modify it to your desire.
 Extruder start and end Gcode will be discussed later.

 Under the Dual Extrusion menu we'll se the _Nozzle Switch Retraction Speed_ to our current retraction speed (I use 40mm/s for PLA, but yours migth be different). _Nozzle Switch Retraction Distance_ should be set equal to the lenght of the heating zone.
 For a V6 block that's 16mm, plus 4mm circa of protuding nozzle.
 18-20mm is good starting point.

 For now, this will be sufficient.
-More in-depth discussion are present in Part 6.0.
+More in-depth discussions are present in Part 6.0.